 Alcohol, Drugs and Smoking Advice in Cardiff

 Cardiff Alcohol and Drug Team (CADT) – Helping people having difficulties because of drugs or alcohol.
-Counseling, information, training and a Strengthening Families Programme for parents/carers and children aged 10-14.
+Counselling, information, training and a Strengthening Families Programme for parents/carers and children aged 10-14.

 E-DAS (Entry into Drug and Alcohol Services) – A service to help anyone who thinks they have an issue with alcohol or substances.
 Deciding the best pathways for you to get the help you need and helping you to access substance misuse services in Cardiff.
 Call: 0300 300 7000